Plasma kinetics: Discrete Boltzmann modelling and Richtmyer-Meshkov instability: Discrete Boltzmann Method

-As one of the most basic model equations in non-equilibrium statistical physics, the origin Boltzmann equation has the ability to describe the whole flow regimes (from continuous flow to free molecular flow) and different extent of non-equilibrium effects (from quasi-equilibrium to non-equilibrium flows).
-However, the high-dimensional integral collision term on the right hand of Boltzmann equation is too complicated to solve, which brings inconvenience to practical research.
-In order to simplify the collision term, a convenient and effective way is to introduce a equilibrium distribution function $f^{eq}$ and write the Boltzmann collision term into the form of a linearized collision operator as follows,
+The origin Boltzmann equation has the ability to describe the whole flow regimes (from continuous flow to free molecular flow) and different extents of non-equilibrium effects (from quasi-equilibrium to non-equilibrium flows).
+However, the high-dimensional integrals in collision term are too complicated to solve.
+To simplify, the BGK-like Boltzmann equation is adopted as

-where $f$ and $f^{eq}$ are the distribution function and equilibrium distribution function, respectively.
-The variables $\boldsymbol{r}$, $\boldsymbol{v}$, $\boldsymbol{a}$, $t$, $\tau$ are the particle space coordinate, velocity, acceleration caused by external force, time and relaxation time, respectively.
-This simplification method is based on the following physical basis: Assuming that the details and effects of a specific collision have no obvious influence on the main characteristics of the collision term when describing a fluid system, so we can obtain the main characteristics of the collision term by statistically averaging the effects of all collisions.
-Here, the average effect of particle collisions is to make $f$ gradually evolves towards $f^{eq}$, and the speed of this process is controlled by relaxation time $\tau$.
-The above form was first proposed by Bhatnagar, Gross, and Krook, so it is also known as Boltzmann-BGK model \citep{bhatnagar1954model}.

-At present, BGK-like models such as the BGK model, ES-BGK model, Shakov model, and Rykov model have been widely used in various kinetic methods.
-It should be emphasized that the original BGK model only preserves the mass/momentum/energy conservation and the $H$-theorem, which means the original BGK model only suits for the system that is always in local quasi-equilibrium state.
-However, as $Kn$ increases, small structures and fast modes appear, and real system tends to deviate significantly from the equilibrium state.
-It is clear that the BGK in various kinetic methods is surely not the original BGK.
-It is actually a simplified model combining the kinetic theory and mean field theory \citep{xu2022complex,gan_xu2022}.
-Here, the BGK model is adopted, and the form of $f^{eq}$ is as follows,
+where $f$, $f^{eq}$, $\bf{r}$, $\bf{v}$, $\bf{a}$, $t$, $\tau$ are distribution function, equilibrium distribution function, particle space coordinate, velocity, acceleration caused by external force, time and relaxation time, respectively.
+The BGK model\citep{bhatnagar1954model} is adopted and the form of $f^{eq}$ is

-where $\rho$, $\boldsymbol{u}$, $T$, $R$ are density, bulk velocity, temperature and gas constant, respectively. $D$ is the number of space dimension, and $n$ is the number of extra degrees of freedom, with which the specific heat ratio is $\gamma=(D+n+2)/(D+n)$. $\eta$ is a free parameter that describes the energy of extra degrees of freedom including molecular rotation and vibration inside the molecules.
+where $\rho$, $\bf{u}$, $T$, $R$ are density, bulk velocity, temperature, and gas constant, respectively. $D$ is the number of space dimensions, and $n$ is the number of extra degrees of freedom, with which the specific heat ratio is $\gamma=(D+n+2)/(D+n)$. $\eta$ is a free parameter that describes the energy of extra degrees of freedom including molecular rotation and vibration inside the molecules.
+It should point out that the BGK-like models in various kinetic methods are actually not the original BGK-like models suitable only for quasi-static and quasi-equilibrium situations, but the revised versions modified according to the mean-field theory.\cite{xu2022complex,gan_xu2022}